booch-self/self-concepts/README.md

     PlacementIn
     PlacementWith

+Location is a Property representing a named place in logical or physical space.

+Position is a Property representing an instance or region in the landscape of three-dimensional space.

+Orientation is a Property representing an absolute or relative dirction in three-dimensional space.

+HasContactWith is a Relationship representing a concept has direct connection to another concept.

+HasNoContactWith is a Relationship representing a concept has no direct contact to another concept.

+InteractsWith is a Relationship representing collaborative connection with another concept.

+NoInteractionWith is a Relationship representing no collaborative connection with another concept.

+EnclosesAs is a Relationship representing concept contains another concept.

+Intersects is a Relationship representing concept intersects another concept.

+PlacementIn is a Relationship representing an absolute or relative position and/or orientation within another concept.

+PlacementWith is a Relationship representing an absolute or relative position and/or orientation to another concept.

 ### Temporal

     Date
     Time
     DateTime

     Before
     After
     CoOccurs

+Date is a Property representing an absolute or relative date.

+Time is a Property representing an absolute or relative time.

+DateTime is a Property representing a date and time.

+Before is a Relationship representing a concept precedes another concept in time.

+After is a Relationship representing a concept follows another concept in time.

+CoOccurs is a Relationship representing a concept is concurrent with another concept in time.

 ### Causal

     Goal/Aim/Purpose/Reason
     Cause/Stimuli/Factor
     Consequence/Result/Response/Effect

     PreconditionOf
     ConstraintOn

+Goal is  a Concept representing a desired state.
+Aim, Purpose, and Reason are aliases for Goal.

+Cause is a Concept representing a precipitating concept.
+Stimuli and Factor are aliases for Cause.

+Consequence is a Concept reprsenting the outcome of some causal chain.
+Result, Response, and Effect are aliases for Consequence.

 ### Relational

     Weight
     Directed

     Describes/Represents/Specifies
     Realizes
     Satisfies